clinerds/MohdTalibGUI/contents/how-do-i-develop-my-portfolio-website-blog.md

 type: article
 coverImage: https://res.cloudinary.com/noezectz/image/upload/v1653050141/SatNaing/blog_at_cafe_ei1wf4.jpg
 coverImageAlt: Macbook at a cafe
-title: How Do I Develop My Portfolio Website & Blog
+# title: How Do I Develop My Portfolio Website & Blog
+title: Bla bla bla
 description:
   My experience about developing my first portfolio website and a blog using NextJS and a headless CMS.